 Welcome to the College of Arts and Letters (CAL).
-Home to eight academic departments, 21 degree programs and 11 minors, CAL is a place where theory meets practice and expression meets experience.
-Guided by faculty who are talented artists and distinguished scholars, students come to CAL to study everything from fleeting 140-character tweets to enduring works of classic literature.
-From state-of-the art cameras to bleeding edge software and from paintbrushes to their bodies, students in CAL work with a diverse set of tools in professional spaces.
+Home to eight academic departments, 21 degree programs and 11 minors, CAL is a place where the visual and performing arts intersect with the humanities and emerging technologies in really exciting ways.
+From state-of-the art cameras to bleeding edge software and from paintbrushes to their bodies, students in CAL work with a diverse set of tools in professional spaces and in close collaboration with talented faculty mentors.

 Located in downtown Tampa, students in the College of Arts and Letters learn by doing, and the opportunities for them to make connections beyond the classroom are boundless: whether on the stage, in the recital hall, on the pages of the UT student newspaper or literary magazines, in one of the campus galleries, the ether of the digital universe or at hundreds of internship sites across the Tampa Bay area, CAL students have a chance to gain experience and confidence in so many different fields.